Festival of Lights

 Each year the Festival of Lights brings the true spirit of the season to young and old alike.
 Holiday greetings, carols and an inspirational message are all part of this community tradition-based event that highlights the true meaning of the holiday season.
 Attendees join in the program with a moving candle lighting ceremony, filling the courtyard with magnificent light.

-The 2019 Festival of Lights will once again include a special musical performance by The Frederick Children’s Chorus.
+The 2022 Festival of Lights will once again include a special musical performance by The Frederick Children’s Chorus.
 The Chorus was founded in 1985 by Judith L. DuBose, and is dedicated to encouraging every child to be the best singer that they can be.
-In addition to the Chorus’ performance at the Festival of Lights, the group will also host a Winter Concert at St. Katharine Drexel Catholic Church on Saturday, December 14 at 7:30 PM and the 25th Annual Messiah Sing-Along at the Weinberg Center on Monday, December 23 at 8:00 PM.
+In addition to the Chorus’ performance at the Festival of Lights, the group will also host the 27th Handel’s Messiah Sing-Along at the Weinberg Center on Tuesday, December 20 at 8:00 PM.

 This year’s program will also include remarks from Mayor Michael O’Connor, an audience sing-along of favorite carols and a moving candle lighting ceremony.